John M. Fyler

 - Gender issues in medieval literature

-I am completing two books: a collection of essays
+I am completing a book manuscript:

 - English 101 Old English